 That’s not to say you shouldn’t attempt the trip in snowy months—it simply comes down to being prepared.
 Here are seven tips for driving the Icefields Parkway during winter.

 The Icefields Parkway is pretty much the last place on earth you want to get stuck during the winter.
 Infrequently travelled, large snow drifts, freezing temperatures, no cell service…you get the picture.
 And despite the best intentions, sometimes the worst case scenario happens and you can spin off into a ditch, get a flat tire or have an unfortunate collision with a large animal (more on that later).

 With all that in mind, it’s critical to pack an emergency kit.
-I’ll leave it to you to Google what that entails (or you can simply pick up a roadside kit like this one from Canadian Tire which also comes with a year of roadside assistance—score!), but at the very least you’ll want thick blankets, a shovel, candles, matches, a knife and flares.
+I’ll leave it to you to Google what that entails (or you can simply pick up a roadside kit like this one from AAA, but at the very least you’ll want thick blankets, a shovel, candles, matches, a knife and flares.
 Oh, and food.
 So.
 Much.
 Food.
 Sure it’s only a few hours of driving, but if you end up unexpectedly spending 24 hours stranded in the Rocky Mountains, that leftover sandwich you brought along won’t last long.

 It’s also important to bring along extra windshield washer fluid (the kind that doesn’t freeze in the winter—this is Canada, people!) and have lots of warm winter clothes on hand.